Canada Points System

-CIC issued your work permit based on a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).
-Your employer would have applied for the LMIA, which you then had to attach to your application to CIC.
+You have received your work permit based on a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).

 Your current employer has made a permanent job offer based on you being accepted as a skilled worker.

-An employer has made you a permanent job offer based on you being accepted as a skilled worker.and
+Your employer has made you a valid job offer based on the LMIA and on you being accepted as a skilled worker.

-- ESDC will only confirm permanent job offers for occupations listed in skill type O or skill level A or B of the NOC.
+- Employment and Social Development Canada(ESDC) will only confirm permanent job offers for occupations listed in skill type O or skill level A or B of the NOC.